flueke/chalmers-mvlc-integration/README.md

 mbltfifo a32 0x0000 65535
 ```

-- readout_parser output:

-With the above readout, parsed data will look like this
+- With the above readout, parsed data will look like this
 (``mvlcc_module_data_t`` from
 [mvlcc_wrap.h](external/mvlcc/include/mvlcc_wrap.h)).